mikenewbon/blender-studio/docs/architecture.md

 ##### Licenses
 For now, licenses are only added to static assets (image, video, file).

-##### Storage Backends
+##### Storage locations
-Storage backend is a place to store all the film-related or training-related files.
+Storage location is a place to store all the film-related or training-related files.
-In production, there'll be exactly one storage backend (GCS, S3, etc.) per project, i.e. per film or per training.
+In production, there'll be exactly one storage location (GCS, S3, etc.) per project, i.e. per film or per training.